Great, let’s get started

 Source: Thomas Hinton (March 25, 2021).
 Retrieved April 2, 2022, from https://www.statista.com/statistics/1051074/new-zealand-health-insurance-claims-paid.

-But it’s important to note that these private health insurance plans can vary greatly in terms of benefits.
-Plans may cover just day-to-day health benefits or major expenses such as hospitalisation and surgery.
-Other plans offer comprehensive insurance, combining the benefits of everyday plans and hospital cover.
+Private health insurance plans vary greatly in their policy benefits.
+Plans may cover just day-to-day health costs, or more major expenses, such as hospitalisation and surgery.
+Other policies offer comprehensive insurance, combining the benefits of everyday plans and hospital cover.

-Below are some of the healthcare costs covered by insurance.
-Keep in mind that this is not an exhaustive list, and coverage will vary depending on your health insurance plan.
-Some insurers may include these benefits in their base plans, while others offer these as add-ons.
+Below are some of the healthcare costs covered by medical insurance.
+This is not an exhaustive list, and cover will depend on your plan.
+Some insurers may include these benefits in their base plans, while others offer them as add-ons.

 • Cancer diagnosis, treatment, follow-up consultations, travel and accommodation